venom1270/rps/README.md

 - If input was confirmed, server responds with `OK`, otherwise repeat
 - Wait for input signal (first bullet point), but if the signal is `1`, end the game

 Simulataneously, a goroutine is sending Ping signals every few seconds to check for potential disconnects.
 If a timeout is detected, connection gets closed.
-Pinging is not well supported in the `coder/weboscket`library, so I used a custom command: `CMD:123`.
+Pinging is not well supported in the `coder/websocket` library, so I used a custom command: `CMD:123`.

 On server side, when one client disconnects, the lobby gets disbanded (all open connections to the lobby get closed).